Atlantic Coast leopard frog: Etymology

 The Atlantic Coast leopard frog is one of several species of leopard frogs.
 Its species name, kauffeldi, is derived from the name of Staten Island herpetologist Carl Frederick Kauffeld, who in 1936 proposed that there could be a third species of leopard frog inhabiting the New York metropolitan area, specifically Staten Island.
 The author team that described the species in 2014 christened it after Kauffeld in honor of him.

 Distribution and range

 L. kauffeldi is found in nine states along the northeastern coast of the United States, from central Connecticut to northeastern North Carolina.
 The north-south range is approximately 780 km long, and the width is about 100 km from the Atlantic shoreline inward.
 The range narrows as it progressed southward, mostly along the I-95 corridor.
 It is thought to be extirpated from most of Connecticut, the Hudson Valley, and Long Island.

 The Atlantic Coast leopard frog is sympatric with the northern leopard frog in Connecticut and the southern leopard frog from New Jersey through North Carolina.
 It apparently hybridizes with these species where they come into contact.
 For a time the species remained undiscovered because of its similarity to both of the aforementioned in physical appearance and habitat.

-A vector rendition of the range from Figure 1 of Feinberg et al. (2014) showing the range of the Atlantic Coast leopard frog side by side with the previously understood range for the northern and southern leopard frogs is shown here on Wikimedia Commons.